Abeti Masikini: 1972–1974: Pierre Cardin Présente: Abeti, Olympia Hall, Carnegie Hall, and Zaire 74

 Pursuant to the Authenticité doctrine promulgated by President Mobutu Sese Seko, Masikini moved to West Africa to advance her upcoming album, embarking on tours in Benin, Ivory Coast, Senegal, Burkina Faso, Togo, Niger, Guinea, Ghana, and Nigeria.
 During her time in Nigeria, she crossed paths with Fela Kuti and collaborated with him in the same recording studio.
 After her return to Zaire, she gradually faded from prominence due to the absence of records in the Zairean market.

 During a recital in Kinshasa at the Palladuim Theater, Masikini announced that her debut album, Pierre Cardin Présente: Abeti, was nearing its release.
 Launched in 1973, the album was produced by Les Disques Pierre Cardin, an eponymous label owned by French fashion designer Pierre Cardin.
-It included hit singles such as "Mutoto Wangu", "Bibile", "Aziza", "Fulani", "Miwela", "Safari", and "Papa Yaka".
-The lead single, "Bibilé," told a folk tale about a river guarded by malevolent spirits that had to be appeased before people could cross it and venture into the forest for hunting.
+It included hit singles "Mutoto Wangu", "Bibile", "Aziza", "Fulani", "Miwela", "Safari", and "Papa Yaka".
+"Bibilé" told a folk tale about a river guarded by malevolent spirits that had to be appeased before people could cross it and venture into the forest for hunting.
 "Fulani" narrated a more urbanized story of two young girls gossiping about prospective husbands.
 The album was a fusion of blues, soul, and folk melodies but did not initially receive critical acclaim from Kinshasa's public, as Masikini's Swahili-accented voice and eclectic musical influences relegated her to being classified as a "foreign singer".
-Despite the skepticism, the album gained significant attention through television appearances, with her newly renamed band Les Redoutables.
-Backed by Abumba and Les Redoutables, Abeti recorded the tracks and then joined Antoinette Etisomba Lokindji for concerts in Brussels at a conference on Zairean Authenticité.
+Despite the skepticism, Pierre Cardin Présente: Abeti gained significant attention through television appearances, with her newly renamed band Les Redoutables.
+Backed by Abumba and Les Redoutables, Abeti recorded several records and then joined Antoinette Etisomba Lokindji for concerts in Brussels at a conference on Authenticité.